 Joe’s academic, research, intellectual property, biotechnology and business experience have been critical to the development of Gantec and the platform technology of bioadaptive supplementation, which involves identifying the plant based materials that are sourced into Gantec’s current and future products.

-Joe and his wife Roxanne have 4 adult children and reside in Coleman, MI.
+Joe has four adult children and resides in Coleman, MI.

 Brian D. Molitor is a co-founder of Gantec Inc. and has served Gantec with his expertise in strategic planning and human resource development since its creation.
 Brian graduated from Michigan State University with a BS degree in Natural Resource Development.
 He earned his Master’s Degree in Administration from Central Michigan University.